netplusdesign/enterprise-ux/README.md

 # enterprise-ux
-Followup discussion for UX Meetup talk
+Followup discussion for Albany [UX Meetup](http://www.meetup.com/albany-ux/events/232427933/) talk

-Add an issue to start a discussion.
+Add an issue to ask a question or start a discussion.